Northwestern-Data-Sci-Seminar/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Storm Panthers/README.md

 #### Questions Modeled and Results

 - "How many home invasions and illegal searches can we expect in 2021 if there is no policy change?"
   - The predicted number of home invasion allegations in 2021 is 18.

-- Coming Soon!
+  - This model is not statistically significant.

+- “How much are lawsuit settlements connected to home invasions likely to cost the police department next year if nothing changes?”
+  - Our predicted settlement total for 2021 is $626,610.
+  - This model is not statistically significant.

 - "Can we predict which officers will be implicated in Home Invasion complaints?"
   - A LinearSVC model does better than chance with predicting which officers are involved in Home Invasion complaints, but not much better.
 This model (and indeed all models tested) does poorly with accurately identifying officers who were involved in Home Invasions, with more false positives than true positives.
-The model's accuracy is .608.
+The model's accuracy is .801.

 #### Tools used:
 - Python